Skip to main content Skip to navigation Skip to footer

 With a Little Help from the Companies

 The reduction of tour-related emissions is also a concern of the companies participating in Steps.
 We collected ideas for sustainable touring and published them in a guide.
-We are particularly pleased to point out that the number of artists relying on public transport for their Swiss tour is increasing.
+Steps and the companies commit to jointly selecting the most environmentally friendly and resource-efficient travel and accommodation options for the tour, within the scope of what is possible.

 We want sustainable culture to be the new norm.
 We are convinced that we can reach this goal if we collectively continue to re-think, learn, and creatively develop new strategies.